RissRyan/SOA-Project/README.md

 Based on the `app.js` file of the backend folder, `Hub.js`, and `Topic.js` files of the frontend, we have Socket.IO setup and event handlers which integrate with the REST API.
 Here's a structured overview of the API calls and Socket.IO events based on the code:

 ![Table of API Calls](readme_assets/tables_routes.png "API Calls")

-### Backend

-Built with Node.js and Express, the backend serves as the API layer, interfacing with MongoDB for data persistence and Redis for session storage.
-Socket.IO in backend side is utilized for real-time communication between the client and making rooms for user.

 ---
 ## Developement